musabgelisgen/bilkent-login/README.md

 ##### 5. Start Using

-Now, you can visit `https://stars.bilkent.edu.tr/accounts/login` and `https://webmail.bilkent.edu.tr/`, and enjoy logging in easily & safely.
+Now, you can visit srs and webmail, and enjoy logging in easily & safely.

 ##### 6. Help me improve.